-- 3.1 The meeting will be attended by the following: - Panel of governors (minimum of 3) - Clerk to Local Academy Committee (where the Clerk is a member of staff, providing there is no conflict of interests, they may clerk the meeting) - Principal - Excluded pupil (they may choose not to attend) - Parents/carers of the excluded pupil (they may choose not to attend) - Companion to parents/carers or pupil (where requested each parent/carer and pupil in attendance may be accompanied by a friend or representative. - Parents may request that the local authority and/or home local authority attend a meeting of an academy's governing board as an observer; that representative may only make representations with the governing board's consent.
+- 3.1 The meeting will be attended by the following: - A panel of three governors and/or trustees - The regional clerk - The principal - The suspended pupil (He/she may choose not to attend) - The parents/carers of the suspended pupil (they may choose not to attend) - A companion to the parents/carers or pupil (where requested each parent/carer and pupil in attendance may be accompanied by a friend or representative). - Parents may request that a representative from the local authority and/or home local authority attends the meeting as an observer; that representative may only make representations with the GDC's consent.